HugoByte/aurras/workflow/workflow_apis/README.md

 ## Working
 - Clone this repository
 - Run the postgres database and create a datbase.
-- Add the database url username, password and database in the .env file
+- Set the database url username, password and database as the environment variables.
-- After that go too inside this project directory and run
+- After that go too inside this project directory and run.

     ```
     diesel migration run